klaramcfredriksson/klaramcfredriksson/README.md

-## The easy way (recommended!)

-Getting started is *literally* as easy as 1-2-3 :smile:

-> A reminder for *advanced users only*: you can follow the instructions for [building locally](https://beautifuljekyll.com/getstarted/#install-steps-hard) if you want more control but higher difficulty

 ### 2. Rename the project to `<yourusername>.github.io`

 Click on __*Settings*__ at the top (the cog icon) and on that page you'll have an option to rename the project (*Repository name*).
 This will create a website with the **Beautiful Jekyll** template that will be available at `https://<yourusername>.github.io` within a couple minutes (check out the [FAQ](https://beautifuljekyll.com/faq/#custom-domain) if you want to use a different project name).
 If after a few minutes your website is still not ready, try making any edit to any file, just to force GitHub to re-build your site.